andyatkinson/blog/_posts/2010-10-10-surge-conference.md

  - why is my database so large?
 Don't put large assets in the database, or large chunks of uncompressed data that could be compressed (maximize memory usage for important data, reduce database recovery time).
 Compress text data, particularly with no indexes on it and when it is not searchable.

- - I can't access my website: monitoring, alerting, dashboard, status site. monitoring/alerting are good but are reactive, useless for realtime analysis. recommendation: dashboard page, sampling at 1s/3s/5s, e.g. 1% of throughput, uptime of server, latency time, number of db connections, locked, not locked, how big pages are, how many apache connections there are.
+ - I can't access my website: monitoring, alerting, dashboard, status site. monitoring/alerting are good but are reactive, useless for realtime analysis.
+Recommendation: dashboard page, sampling at 1s/3s/5s, e.g. 1% of throughput, uptime of server, latency time, number of db connections, locked, not locked, how big pages are, how many apache connections there are.

  - my replication slave can't keep up: most mysql environments have a couple servers at least, writes happen on the master and are replayed on the slave, understand what the threshold is with how fast the slave can replay the writes on the master (identify the weakest link), on the slave everything is replayed in a single thread (compared with writes on the master).
 Have you ever performed a database recovery?, have a DR plan in place (documented, tested, timed, verified end to end).
 Do you pass the mysql backup quiz?